 Please join Pennsylvania Secretary of Corrections John Wetzel, Pennsylvania Commission on Sentencing Executive Director Mark H. Bergstrom, Dauphin County District Attorney Francis T. Chardo, chair of the Pa.
 District Attorneys Association's Best Practices Committee, Professor of Psychiatry Emeritus at Western Psychiatric Hospital Edward Mulvey, Duquesne University Professor of Law and Sentencing Commission member John T. Rago, former DOC medical advisor Nicholas Scharff, and other panelists as they review the state's and nation's efforts to grapple with this complex set of challenges and discuss the ramifications for public health, safety and the future of correctional policy.

-This program is approved by the Pennsylvania CLE Board for 3 hours of Substantive CLE credit.
+The Pennsylvania CLE Board has approved this course for 4 hours of Substantive CLE credit.

 This program is offered for 4 hours of social work continuing education through co-sponsorship of the University of Pittsburgh's School of Social Work, a Council on Social Work Education-accredited school and, therefore, a PA pre-approved provider of social work continuing education.
 These credit hours satisfy requirements for LSW/LCSW, LMFT, and LPC biennial license renewal.
 For information on social work continuing education call (412) 346-8044.

 for more information or to register by phone or email.

 Not in the Pittsburgh area?

 Never fear - All our programs are offered ONLINE!